finlabsuk/open-banking-connector-swift/CODE_OF_CONDUCT.md

 ## Introduction

-Open Banking Connector welcomes contributors from all developers irrespective of background.
+Open Banking Connector welcomes contributions from all developers irrespective of background.

 Open Banking Connector has adopted a code of conduct defined by [contributor-covenant.org](https://www.contributor-covenant.org) which is used by many open source projects.